tektechnologies/Instructor-Prep/201/class-14.md

 - localStorage.getItem('num') //returns 7
 - run the above in a new window.

-- Look at CSS.
-- edit css
-- Look at toggle in the console.
-$0.classList.toggle('red-border');
-true
-$0.classList.toggle('red-border');
-false

 ### In the console

 ## Show Time out example